 For more information regarding this project, visit www.centralbrowardtransit.com.

 The Wave Streetcar will be downtown Fort Lauderdale’s very own environmentally friendly, electric fixed-rail streetcar system.
-This system will offer a convenient, “green” way for people to connect with all that downtown has to offer, while enhancing quality of life, making it easier to move around, adding greenery and lighting, and attracting new shops and services to the urban core.
+This system will offer a convenient, “green” way for people to connect with all that downtown has to offer while enhancing the quality of life, making it easier to move around, adding greenery and lighting, and attracting new shops and services to the urban core.
 As Broward County seeks sustainable ways to improve transit, the Wave Streetcar is the future of improved countywide transit.

 The Wave Streetcar will: